saurin16/Equity-Research-tool/Readme.md

 To run the Financial Stock Assistant Chatbot, follow these steps:

 1. Install the required dependencies by running `pip install -r requirements.txt`.
+Also it needs an openai key make sure you enter that correct to run properly
 2. Run the Streamlit app using the command `streamlit run app.py`.
 3. Access the chatbot interface in your web browser.